PRODYNA/go-training/03-Fundamentals-I/04_Range/Range.md

 ## Range over a slice

 When ranging over a slice, two values are returned for each iteration.
-The first is the index, and the second is a copy of the element at that index.
+The first is the `index`, and the second is a copy of the element at that index.

 For example ([Run code](https://play.golang.org/p/MoSqZXcLtkl)):
 ```go